clouddan4/amiga2/README.md

 so, I can update (& bugfix) this program.

 in the future, I want to run this program on DOSBOX(& TP7).
- and, use 256color(or multiple 16color anims to mix 256color GIFAnim)
+ and, use 256color(or, mix multiple 16color-anims to 256color-GIFAnim)
  but I don't have VGA know-how....(T_T)
-(once at time, I bought Delphi3.0 for windows. and, I was discouraged.)
+(once at a time, I bought Delphi3 for windows. and, I was discouraged.)

 ---